 Skip to main content

-New Genres at UCLA
+New Genres

 The New Genres Area curriculum includes moving image, sound, performance, installation, hybrid, and emerging art forms.
 The program invites students to question preconceived ideas about the roles art plays in society, and to examine how these roles are impacted by specific forms and mediums.
 To that end, students are encouraged to experiment with artistic process, to track the way that ideas change as they move through various modes of production, and to examine how content is affected by methods of display and dissemination.